 When debt piles up, you have several options for paying it back, including debt consolidation.
+However, your credit can be affected by debt consolidation.
 What is debt consolidation?
-Debt consolidation means taking out one new loan large enough to repay some or all of your outstanding debt.
-You get the money, pay off your accounts, and then make a single monthly payment to pay… Read More
+Debt consolidation means taking out one new debt consolidation loan large enough to repay some or all of your outstanding debt.
+You get the money, pay off […]

 Some hopeful homebuyers know they can afford a mortgage payment – in many cases it’s lower than rent – but struggle to come up with the down payment.
 Saving that much money is a challenge for most of us.
 In some metropolitan areas, average home prices are very, very high, requiring a down payment of… Read More